Skip to content

 Adventure in the Age of Screens

-Posted on December 18, 2024March 28, 2025 by Tristin
+Posted on December 18, 2024February 5, 2026 by Tristin

 What is adventure and wanderlust, really?
 I can tell you one thing: it’s not scrolling through Instagram and spending time in front of a screen.
 At least, not always.

 However, I do still spend a lot of time online.
-I am part of Gen Z, after all.
+I am part of Gen Z, after all!
 I’ve had the internet with me my whole life.
 I watch a lot of Youtube, play video games during most of my free time, and talk to friends over the internet.
 I even play Dungeons and Dragons online most of the time, since the people I play with are often too far away to play in-person.

 The whole point of this is to say that I’m in front of screens a lot.
-But when I travel, it’s like a switch flips and I don’t want to do that anymore.

 My Experience

 Once I’m actually at my destination, I find that I do not enjoy being online.
 Whenever I’m at my hotel with nothing to do, gaming never feels right.
-I do end up just scrolling on my phone mindlessly when I have idle time, probably more due to exhaustion than anything else.
-Still, it doesn’t mean I want to do that.
-It’s just a way to pass the time.
+I think I’m just too mentally exhausted from the logistics of traveling and navigating a new area, and playing games requires a decent bit of brainpower.

 Here’s an example: When I was in Belize, I fell out of my routine of reading before bed every night, because I was usually too tired or busy with other things and wanted to spend time talking to my new friends.
 At the same time, though, if I had idle time, I just couldn’t find any enjoyment in games.
 Not for a lack of trying, either.
 I was opening Minecraft and several other games trying to find something that piqued my interest.
 None of them did.